QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 2/Calculus II/Evaluating Infinite Series.md

 	2. $n$ has a negative power ($\rightarrow 10^{-999} \approx 0$).
 	- There is more ways in which a series can become convergent which can be seen directly from the formula, but for this general case these two are the only significant ones.
 ### Evaluating a Geometric Series Summation
-While there are multiple different series that all have their own way to solve them (see [this page](https://web.math.ucsb.edu/~cmart07/Evaluating%20Series.pdf) for examples), the geometric series is the only one i'll go into detail about here. <br><br>Before evaluating it is imperative to first determine wether the summation converges at all, if it doesn't, the summation can't be evaluated.
+While there are multiple different series that all have their own way to solve them (see [this page](https://web.math.ucsb.edu/~cmart07/Evaluating%20Series.pdf) for examples), the geometric series[^geos] is the only one I'll go into detail about here. <br><br>Before evaluating it is imperative to first determine wether the summation converges at all, if it doesn't, the summation can't be evaluated.
 #### Single Variable Case
 In the case the summation only depends on a single variable, namely the index $n$, the expression of the sum has to be rewritten in the form:
 $$